Functional Quantum Computing: An Optical Approach: An Optical Operator Permuting Device

-\paragraph*{}Consider a network of $K = 2^k - 1$ switches $S_{p,q}$ connected in a binary tree structure \cite{bTree}, where $p \in \left\lbrace 0,1,...,k - 1 \right\rbrace$ indicates the level of the tree in which a switch resides and $q \in \left\lbrace0,1,...,2^{p}-1 \right\rbrace$ is the index of the switch within it's level (see in Fig.~{\ref{FIG:mux}}(a)).
-Each level of the tree contains $2^p$ quantum switches and the tree encompasses a total of $N=K+1=2^{k}$ spatial modes ($x_0$, $x_1$, ..., $x_{N-1}$).
-Every switch not in the $p=k-1$ level has its outputs connected to the inputs of two switches in the next level: $S_{p+1,2q}$ and $S_{p+1,2q+1}$.
+\paragraph*{}Consider a network of $N - 1$ switches $S_{p,q}$ connected in a binary tree structure \cite{bTree}, where $p \in \left\lbrace 0,1,...,n=\log_2 N - 1 \right\rbrace$ indicates the level of the tree in which a switch resides and $q \in \left\lbrace0,1,...,2^{p}-1 \right\rbrace$ is the index of the switch within it's level (see in Fig.~{\ref{FIG:mux}}(a)).
+Each level of the tree contains $2^p$ quantum switches and the tree encompasses a total of $N$ spatial modes ($x_0$, $x_1$, ..., $x_{N-1}$).
+Every switch not in the $p=n-1$ level has its outputs connected to input 1 of the two switches in the next level: $S_{p+1,2q}$ and $S_{p+1,2q+1}$.
 For a given $p$ and $q$, a quantum switch acts on two spatial modes: $x_{ 2qN/2^{p+1}}$ and $x_{(2q+1)N/2^{p+1}}$, where all switches with $p>0$ are assumed to receive a vacuum field input via the $x_{(2q+1)N/2^{p+1}} $ mode.
 In an $N=8$ network, for example, $S_{1,1}$ acts on $x_{2(1)(8)/2^{1+1}} = x_{ 2(8)/4} = x_4$ and $x_{ (2(1)+1)(8)/2^{1+1} }= x_{3(8)/4} = x_6 $.
-Because of the tree structure, a photon input to the $S_{0,0}$ switch can be routed to any of $N$ spatial modes at the output.
-In other words, the tree of quantum switches is a multiplexor which maps a single input spatial mode to one of $N$ output spatial modes.
-If the structure is reversed (see Fig.~{\ref{FIG:mux}}(b)) such that the inputs to a switch $S'_{p,q}$ come from a single output of the $S'_{p+1,2q}$ and $S'_{p+1,2q+1}$ switches, then the structure becomes a demultiplexor which can route a photon input to any spatial mode of a switch in the $p = \log_{2}(N) - 1$ level to a single output spatial mode of the $S'_{0,0}$ quantum switch.
-When configured in this de-multiplexing configuration, all switches with $p>0$ are assumed to output a vacuum field via the $x_{ (2q+1)N/2^{p+1}}$ mode.
+Because of the tree structure, a photonic signal input to the $S_{0,0}$ switch can be routed to any of $N$ spatial modes at the output.
+In other words, the tree of quantum switches is a multiplexer which maps a single input spatial mode to one of $N$ output spatial modes.
+If the structure is reversed (see Fig.~{\ref{FIG:mux}}(b)) such that output 1 of both switch $S'_{p+1,2q}$ and switch $S'_{p+1,2q+1}$ connect to input 1 and input 2 of switch $S'_{p,q}$, the switch network becomes a demultiplexer capable of routing a photonic input from any input spatial mode of a switch in the $p = \log_{2}(N) - 1$ level to either output spatial mode of the $S'_{0,0}$ quantum switch.
+In a de-multiplexer switch network, all switches with $p>0$ are assumed to output a vacuum field via the $x_{ (2q+1)N/2^{p+1}}$ mode.
 To avoid confusion, $S'$ will refer to switches used for demultiplexing and $S$ to switches for multiplexing.